-We have created this guide to help you navigate the scholarship application process.
-This guide has five sections:
+We know you have questions when applying for scholarships, so we have created this guide to help you navigate the application process.
+This guide includes:

 - Definitions explains the meaning of words and terms associated with scholarships and post-secondary education.

 - Eligibility Requirements answers most frequently asked questions about the many scholarships we offer and their requirements.